PCOS – Polycystic Ovary Syndrome

 - In vitro fertilization (IVF): If all other interventions are unsuccessful, your physician may propose IVF, providing you are deemed healthy enough to undergo treatments.

 PCOS-prescribed medications may have strong side effects, or become more potent with steady, consistent weight loss.
 You will have to be monitored and tested regularly to insure proper dosage for your continuing good health.

 How Can Cherokee Women’s Health Specialists Help Me?

 Our broad-based establishment has specialists at your disposal to deal with all PCOS irregularities.
-Doubly accredited, board-certified urogynecologists holding enviable degrees in OB/GYN and Female Pelvic Medicine and Reconstructive Surgery (FPMRS), nutritionists, specialists in holistic medicine, and more professionals are available.
-We are trained to diagnose, treat, and encourage you throughout your struggles with Polycystic Ovary Syndrome until and after a healthy and manageable level is reached.
+Doubly accredited, board-certified urogynecologists holding enviable degrees in OB/GYN and Female Pelvic Medicine and Reconstructive Surgery (FPMRS), nutritionists, and more professionals are available.
+We are trained to diagnose, treat, and encourage you throughout your struggles with polycystic ovary syndrome until and after a healthy and manageable level is reached.

 You are the best judge of any bodily changes that might be of concern.
 By seeing a physician immediately when you suspect something is wrong, you stand an excellent chance of correcting troublesome symptoms of PCOS before they become detrimental to your reproductive health.